 Conservatory Roof Vents

 Opening and closing conservatory roof vents can be done in several ways.
-The simplest method is using a Hook & Pole to manually crank the roof vent open or shut.
-Other than being the most economical way of opening and closing roof vents, it is also the most attractive solution as there is no mechanism to install.
+The simplest, lowest cost method is using a Hook & Pole to manually crank the roof vent open or shut.
+Other than being the most economical way of opening and closing roof vents, some consider it an attractive solution as there is no mechanism to install.
 For security, the roof vent can also include a locking mechanism that prevents the vent from being opened from the outside.

 However you can install a Teleflex® or other mechanism which can be controlled from a winding handle some distance away from the roof vent.

-These mechanisms can also be electronically controlled for even easier use from a wall-mounted switch or remote control unit.
-You can also make them totally automatic with a digital control system that will adjust the opening to maintain your desired temperature in the conservatory and close the vents completely if it rains.
+Nowadays, most chose to have these mechanisms electronically controlled for easier use from a wall-mounted rocker switch or remote control unit.
+You can also make them totally automatic with a digital climate control & rain sensor system that will adjust the opening to maintain your desired temperature in the conservatory and close the vents completely if it rains.

 Why do you require Conservatory Roof Vents?